bentemple/nvidia_shield_tv_controller/HomeAssistantSetup.md

 If this is not the case, likely you should pursue some further debugging on the Android app side with logcat.

-Feel free to reach out to me if you have any questions, I haven't really productionized this as I don't feel confident with these steps that it's really a truly consumer-friendly experience, but I believe something along these lines would be the future if all the TV companies could get their shit together and decide on a network protocol for all the TVs and devices to communicate.
-If that were to happen, this device could do this without any of these shenanigans.
+Feel free to reach out to me by opening a discussion or issue if you have any questions or problems.